sacko87/sacko87.github.io/index.md

 #### Web Developer <span class="date pull-right">Aug 2007 &mdash; Aug 2008</span>

-This was my placement year for my undergraduate degree at De Montfort University.
+My placement year for my undergraduate degree at De Montfort University.

 My core responsibilities were to:

   * Develop a bespoke booking system for their apartment block.
   * Maintain and develop their web infrastructure for advertising their language courses.
-  * Liaise with in-house translators to translate web content for static web-sites.
+  * Liaise with in-house translators to translate web content for static websites.

-All projects required a good level of web security, this is where my interest in the subject began.
+All projects required a reasonable level of web security; this is where my interest in the subject began.

 ### Non-subject specific work experience